serverlessworkflow/specification/specification.md

 </details>

-The `time` property defines the total amount of time in the execution window.
-Once a workflow instance is created, and the amount of the defined time is reached, the workflow instance needs to be terminated.
+The `interval` property defines the time interval of the execution timeout.
+Once a workflow instance is created, and the amount of the defined time is reached, the workflow instance should be terminated.

 The `interrupt` property defines if the currently running instance should be allowed to finish its current execution flow before it needs to be terminated.
-If set to `true`, the current instance execution must stop immediately.
+If set to `true`, the current instance execution should stopped immediately.

 The `workflowId` property defines an unique id of a sub-workflow which should be executed before the workflow instance is terminated.

-`ExecWindow` allows us to solve interesting use cases, especially within the IoT (Internet of Things) domain.
+`ExecTimeout` allows us to solve interesting use cases, especially within the IoT (Internet of Things) domain.
 Let's say that we have a sensor that reads temperature values in our living room every 2 minutes.
 Our workflow acts upon these events, the first one starting a workflow instance, and every consecutive one being correlated to the same instance (given the correlation id being the room name, namely "livingroom" for example).